ddalakas/ag-gpt-bert/README.md

 ## Tokenization

-The GPT-BERT pretraining script requires the texts to be pre-tokenized in a binary format.
+The trained tokenizer's `tokenizer.json` file is provided in the `tokenizer` directory.
+The GPT-BERT pretraining script requires texts to be pre-tokenized and stored in a binary format.

- Use the `tokenizer.json` file supplied in the `tokenizer` directory to tokenize the different corpus splits.
+To do this:

 1. Navigate to the `tokenize_scripts` directory.
 2. Run the `tokenize_corpus.py` script to produce a `.bin` file for each split of the corpus.
 The tokenized binary files will be saved in the `bin` folder.

+> **Note**
-**Note:** We also provide scripts to train a tokenizer from scratch and to test it:
+> Additional scripts are provided to train or test a tokenizer:
+>

-- `tokenizer.py` - Train a new Ancient Greek tokenizer (Byte-Level BPE with Roberta post-processing).
+> - `tokenizer.py` — Train a new Ancient Greek tokenizer (Byte-Level BPE with RoBERTa post-processing).
-- `test_tokenizer.py` - Test the tokenizer.
+> - `test_tokenizer.py` — Test the tokenizer.

 ## Pretraining